Garden Design Process

 The Garden Design Process

-The importance of establishing a good working brief is essential.
+A good working brief is essential.
 Clients are asked to outline their requirements, preferences and budget requirements in a simple questionnaire.
-This is used to trigger further discussion and develop ideas so that a comprehensive brief is agreed before any detailed design takes place.
-Download our garden design questionnaire.
+This is used to trigger further discussion and develop ideas so that a comprehensive brief is agreed before any design takes place.

-The concept Plan is a 2D scaled drawing of the proposed layout for your garden.
-As well as buildings this highlights areas of proposed hard landscaping, lawns and planting and other features discussed when establishing your brief.
+The concept Plan is usually a 2D scaled drawing of the proposed layout of the new garden.
+This highlights areas of proposed hard landscaping, lawns and planting and other ideas and features for discussion at a further meeting.
+Mood boards or 3D views may also be provided.
 Click to view Example Concept Plan

 A meeting after production of this plan is normally arranged so that we can communicate and develop the ideas in person and for the client to identify any preferences.